 In the fall 2022, Ivy Minerals followed up geophysical and geochemical targets generated in 2021 with 1,236 metre drill program in late 2022.
-Results and details are pending.
+Results have returned anomalous pathfinder elements and have helped define the stratigraphy in the region.
+Ivy conducted an audio frequency magnetotellurics (AMT) survey on the property to further refine its drill targets.
+A follow up 1200- metre drill program is scheduled for to begin in April 2024.